 3- Small Group Tactics

-- For players new to SDU, the end of season evaluation is the only chance for the evaluation of a player and their subsequent placement.
-If a player enters the club mid-season, it will be at the sole discretion of the SDU Technical Staff to decide whether that player is a rep level player in respect to the other kids currently playing at a rep level within the age group.
+- For players new to SDU, or a player entering the club mid-season, it will be at the sole discretion of the SDU Technical Staff to decide whether that player is a rep level player in respect to the other kids currently playing at a rep level within the age group.
 Also, as stated, the evaluation process is ongoing.
 A player not selected for one of the SDU Select Teams may be given the opportunity to train or play for one of the select teams during the following season based on their development in one of the five areas listed above.Players not interested in playing on a Rep team will be placed on a House Team in August as the season approaches.

 Notification & Registration For South Delta United Soccer Club

 Players that have been selected will be notified by email or phone call, at the discretion of the volunteer Head Coach(es).
 It is also at the discretion of those Head Coaches as to whether they will call individual players or all of the players not selected.
 The club will not allow technical staff to be called at home.
 Please use the below email address for questions like – why did my child not make the team? what are they missing? what should they work on for next year?
 Any abuse of technical staff or volunteer coaches will not be tolerated by the SDU.

 Once players are notified through email, phone call, or posting on the club website that they have been selected for a team they must respond within 24 hours if they are accepting the position otherwise risk losing their spot.
 All players selected to the team must be willing to give a full commitment to the team they are selected for.
 The commitment level and time will be 2 training sessions per week and 1 game on the weekend.
 Boys will play Saturdays.
 Girls will play Sundays.
 All players selected to the team must be willing to give a full commitment to the team that they are selected for.